 In pure liquid: The temperatures where pure liquids begin to boil, or boiling points, occur at single temperatures when other factors, like air pressure, are controlled.”

-Pure love is displaying one type of emotion, unified in structure and consistent in nature (properties), derived from one particular source in the brain (please see physiological love in the third page).
-This emotion can be generally described as positive, and it is rewarding to its host because it is a by-product of a mixture of primary healthy brain chemicals which the brain recognises as good.
-Although we are talking about a chemical structure in its base, love in essence is a pure feeling.
-This again can be compared with pure water that although it constitutes a mixture of Hydrogen and Oxygen atoms in its base, it is in fact one unified molecule of pure water.
-The closest definition to pure love is that of unconditional love.
+Pure love is displaying one particular type of emotion, unified in structure and consistent in nature (properties), derived from one particular source in the brain (please see physiological love in the third page).
+This emotion can be generally described as positive and rewarding to its host because it is a by-product of a mixture of primary healthy brain chemicals which the brain recognises as good.
+Although we are talking about a chemical structure in its base, love, in essence, is a pure feeling.
+This again can be compared to pure water that although it constitutes a mixture of Hydrogen and Oxygen atoms in its base, it is, in fact, one unified molecule of pure water.
+The closest definition of pure love is that of unconditional love.

-When contemplating the difference between pure and impure love, we are suddenly hit by the recognition that love is, in essence, one, and that its apparent plurality comes from its impurity and its combination with other pure elements, to give way to even more complex molecule-emotions all unfortunately classified under the same name, “love”.
+When contemplating the difference between pure and impure love, I suddenly realise that love is, in essence, one pure emotion, and that its apparent plurality comes from its impurity and its combination with other emotions.

-However, it is minus the feeling of pride that we may experience when looking at our child’s outward appearance or achievements, or when looking at them as our heirs and an extension of ourselves.
+However, parental feelings differ from pure love when it comes to the feeling of pride that we may experience when looking at our children’s outward appearances or achievements, or when looking at them as our heirs and an extension of ourselves.

-This unconditional love could also be seen in discipleship.
-Peter/Simon held this unconditional fiery love for Jesus.
-Nevertheless, his love before the resurrection was too patronising (based on slight pride; knowing what is best for Jesus), slightly abrupt and immature (involved fear, anger, and other mixed emotions).
+Pure love could also be found in relationships such as the ones that unite between a teacher and his or her students.
+Simon Peter held such pure fiery love for Jesus.
+Nevertheless, his love before the resurrection was too patronising (based on slight pride; knowing what is best for Jesus) and slightly abrupt and immature (involved fear, anger, and other mixed emotions).

-So in reality, to experience pure love for someone, we need more than to feel neutral or to be civil.
-Even our perception about who we are with regard to the subject is different in acceptance than it is in love.
-In the first, we start from a natural reaction of being above the subject, and try to lower the gap between our perception of the self and of the subject until the two sides of the equations are balanced.
-The maximum achievement in this approach is literally a cold hearted acceptance.
-Whereas in pure love, we start from a mental prerequisite that we are not only equal with the subject, but that we are parts of the same unit.
+When we enter a relationship based on acceptance, we form an unconscious pre-requisite of superiority within that relationship.
+Then, we try to lower the gap between our perception of the self and that of the subject until the two sides of the equations are balanced.
+The maximum achievement we can reach in such a relationship is to accept one another.
+Whereas in pure love, we start from a mental prerequisite that we are not only equal with the subject but that we are parts of the same unit.
 It is this sense of familiarity and belonging that sends our empathetic and compassionate activities in the brain soaring high and adds warmth within us and into our relationships with the world around us.